gofeuer/l402/README.md

 	// key storage for macaroon rootKeys
 }

-func (m YourAccessAuthority) ApproveAccess(r *http.Request, macaroons map[l402.Identifier]*macaroon.Macaroon) l402.Rejection {
+func (m YourAccessAuthority) ApproveAccess(r *http.Request, macaroons macaroon.Slice, preimage Hash) l402.Rejection {
-	for identifier, macaroon := range macaroons {
+	for _, macaroon := range macaroons {
+		identifier, err := UnmarshalIdentifier(macaroon.Id())
+		// Verify if `identifier.PaymentHash` is equal to `preimage`
-		// Verify if macaroon is signed by the correct rootKey }
+		// Verify if macaroon is signed by the correct rootKey.
+	}

-	// Here you should determine if the received macarons give access to the resouce requested by: (r *http.Request)
+	// Here you should determine if the received macaroons give access to the resource requested by: (r *http.Request)

-	// Return nil if the request is approved return errors.New("{rejection reason}")
+	// Return nil if the request is approved. return errors.New("{rejection reason}")
 }
 ```